-The name of the Messiah is Yeshua, short for Yehoshua (יהושע),
+The name of the Messiah is Yeshua, a common alternative of the name Yehoshua (יהושע), which means ‘Yah is salvation’ [Matthew 1:21]

-18 And He said to them,“Are you also without understanding?
-Do you not perceive that whatever enters a man from outside is unable to defile him,
+Mark 7:19 18 And He said to them,“Are you also without understanding?
+Do you not perceive that whatever enters a man from outside is unable to defile him, 19 because it does not enter his heart but his stomach, and is eliminated, thus purging all the foods?”
+[Yeshua’s words in purple] (Words in grey do not occur in any Aramaic manuscripts or in early Greek manuscripts)

 Some translations end verse 19 as follows…in saying this Jesus declared all foods clean [NIV].